saidvandeklundert/learn/_posts/2021-08-5-data-types-array.md

 ## Working with arrays in Rust

 Other then the above, when you are starting out with Rust, there is really not that much more you have to know about arrays.
 The best way to get more familiar with them is to play around with them.
-The following is a basic cheatsheet that should give you a good overal idea on how to start using arrays.
+The following is a basic cheat sheet that should give you a good overall idea on how to start using arrays.

 Creating an array: